EmojiTwo/emojitwo/README.md

 Emojitwo shall eventually include graphics for new emojis:

   - Characters defined in the [Unicode Standard 10.0]() (June 2017) and later.
-  - Sequences documented in [Unicode Emoji 5.0](http://www.unicode.org/reports/tr51/tr51-11.html) (March 2017) and later (UTR#51), e.g. flags.
+  - Sequences documented in [Unicode Emoji 4.0](http://www.unicode.org/reports/tr51/tr51-9.html), [5.0](http://www.unicode.org/reports/tr51/tr51-11.html) (March 2017) and later (UTR#51), e.g. flags.
   - Characters extended in [Unicode Emoji 6.0](http://www.unicode.org/reports/tr51/proposed.html) and later (UTS#51).
-  - Existing Unicode characters without the `Emoji` property, especially to match other vendors (especially Microsoft and Samsung).
+  - Existing Unicode characters without the `Emoji` property, especially to match other vendors (like Microsoft and Samsung).
   - Custom sequences and alternatives, especially those supported by other vendors.

 Emojitwo shall adopt a more restricted color palette.
 Actual changes will be subtle and barely noticable.
 This will affect flags.